Watson Institute for International and Public Affairs

 Center for Human Rights and Humanitarian Studies (CHRHS)

-Organized by the Center for Human Rights and Humanitarian Studies, Hack for Humanity is an annual humanitarian focused hackathon at Brown University that brings together students to learn about the most pressing needs in the human rights and humanitarian sphere and develop creative ideas for innovative programs or technologies that could help improve the lives of disaster and conflict affected communities around the world.
+Hack for Humanity is an annual humanitarian focused hackathon at Brown University that brings together students to learn about the most pressing needs in the human rights and humanitarian sphere and develop creative ideas for innovative programs or technologies that could help improve the lives of disaster and conflict affected communities around the world.
+There will be a $3,000 seed grant given to the winning team!

 Potential Sub-Topics to Consider

 These listed sub-topics have been provided to help your team get started in identifying a focus area to address.
-This is by no means an exhaustive list, but it gives an indication of the wide-ranging impact that climate change has on society.
-Your team is welcomed to focus your efforts on one of these themes or identify another area altogether that is applicable to the overarching topic of global climate change.
+This is by no means an exhaustive list, but it gives an indication of the potential topics that fall under Global Health Security.
+Your team is welcomed to focus your efforts on one of these sub-topics or identify another area altogether that is applicable to the overarching theme.

 Cross-Cutting Issues

-We ask that your team take these following issues into consideration as you work on your project pitch to ensure your solutions are inclusive and reach those that are disproportionately affected by climate change.
+We ask that your team take these following issues into consideration as you work on your project pitch to ensure your solutions are inclusive and reach those that are disproportionately affected during a humanitarian emergency.

 Registration